state-hiu/osmgeoweek-2016/_posts/schedule/0100-02-24-mapbox-bengaluru.md

 lon: 77.637
 ---

 Mapbox will be hosting an OSM community mapping party to celebrate OpenStreetMap Geography Awareness Week on November 15, 2015 at their office in Bengaluru, India.
-Join us to hangout with mappers from the local OpenStreetMap community, hack on your mapping ideas or do some field mapping of the neighborhood.
+Join us to hangout with mappers from the local OpenStreetMap community, learn new tools, hack on your ideas or try completing the map of the neighborhood with a field survey.

 Details and RSVP on the [OSM Wiki](http://wiki.openstreetmap.org/wiki/India/Events/Bengaluru_Mapping_Party_3_-_osmgeoweek).